lazzati-astro/MCRaT/README.md

     ```
 6. Run the MCRaT code using mpiexec

-_These steps are provided in greater detail in the  [Documentation](https://github.com/lazzati-astro/MCRaT/Doc)_
+_These steps are provided in greater detail in the  [Documentation](https://github.com/lazzati-astro/MCRaT/tree/master/Doc)_

 <!-- USAGE EXAMPLES -->
 ## Usage

+The typical MCRaT workflow is as follows:

+1. Compile MCRaT as was briefly mentioned in the previous section
+2. Run the MCRaT code
+3. Process the output of the MCRaT calculations using the included `Merge` code
+4. Use the [ProcessMCRaT](https://github.com/parsotat/ProcessMCRaT) library to produce mock observed light curves, spectra, and polarization measurements for the simulated astrophysical outflow

 The video below shows an example of MCRaT scattering photons through a Gamma Ray Burst jet.
 MCRaT allows us to track the evolution fo the photon spectrum as they photons propagate through the jet and as the jet propagates through space.
 Additionally, we can keep track of how well the photons are in equilibrium with the matter in the jet, as indicated by the effective temperatures.

 [![](https://img.youtube.com/vi/pjkAyGUsJro/0.jpg)](https://www.youtube.com/watch?v=pjkAyGUsJro)

-There are also python files with documented functions to process the MCRaT output located at: https://github.com/parsotat/ProcessMCRaT.

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://github.com/lazzati-astro/MCRaT/Doc)_
+_For more details, please refer to the [Documentation](https://github.com/lazzati-astro/MCRaT/tree/master/Doc)_